Concentrations and/or loads of bio-stimulatory substances (inorganic nutrients) in Delta waters is reduced.

 Reduce excessive amounts of bio-stimulatory substances (inorganic nutrients such as ammonium, nitrate, and phosphate), or altered proportions of these nutrients in Delta waters.

 - Concentrations and/or loads of bio-stimulatory substances at Delta water quality monitoring locations, evaluated annually.

 Nutrient sampling and testing is conducted by United States Geological Survey (USGS).
 The sampling starts in the lower Sacramento River and extends to South San Francisco Bay.
-There is no sampling conducted in the San Joaquin River.
+There is no regularly updated sampling conducted in the lower San Joaquin River.
 Currently, there is no target for this performance measure.
 The target is dependent on the findings of the Delta Nutrient Research Plan.

 Delta Nutrient Research Plan: The purpose of the Delta Nutrient Research Plan is to identify research and modeling needed to determine whether water quality objectives for nutrients are needed in the Delta.

 Bio-stimulatory substances are inorganic nutrients that are an essential part of the ecosystem and include: Ammonium (NH4), Nitrate (NO3), Phosphate (PO4).

 Without these nutrients, ecosystems cannot survive.
 Naturally, nutrients are a limited resource for living organisms and primary producers (plants, bacteria, algae) compete for them.
 Human activities contribute to excess nutrients in the ecosystem.
 Excessive concentrations and loads become detrimental to humans and wildlife by affecting water quality and ecosystem populations.